 Updated Article 6.c.
 Access:

-Access:
+Access, Deliveries and Debris Removal:

 [Describe any other special access requirements or type Not Applicable.
-For UIHC projects include the following (items 1, 2, & 3):
+For UIHC projects include the following (items 1, 2, & 3) and ensure compliance with UIHC Cap Management:

-Access to main campus (UIHC) will be limited and all individuals should enter at door 1940X (Labor and Delivery).
+Access (Personnel Entry/Exit) to main campus (UIHC) will be limited and all individuals should enter at Pomerantz Family Pavilion L2 or the Main Entrance.

-Access will not be allowed between the hours of 6am – 9am or between 5pm and 8pm.
+Access (Personnel Entry/Exit) to main campus (UIHC) is discouraged between the hours of 6am – 9am or between 5pm and 8pm to avoid congestion with staff shift changes.

 All deliveries should be made through the Housekeeping Dock Door.
-Staff will be present to ensure additional individuals to not enter the building this way.
+Staff will be present to ensure additional individuals to not enter the building through this access point.

 Deliveries should be made before 7am or after 5pm.

-Should the delivery be too large for this location (Ex. -drywall), the alternative door is 1940X (Labor and Delivery).
+Should the delivery be too large for this location (Ex. -drywall), the alternative door is 1940X (John Pappajohn Pavilion, Labor and Delivery).

 All debris removal should be made through the Housekeeping Dock Door.
-Staff will be present to ensure additional individuals do not enter the building this way.
+Staff will be present to ensure additional individuals do not enter the building through this access point.

 Debris removal should be made before 7am or after 5pm.

-Should the debris be too large for this location, the alternative door is 1940X (Labor and Delivery).
+Should the debris be too large for this location, the alternative door is 1940X (John Pappajohn Pavilion, Labor and Delivery).

 Updated Article 7.
 B. Modifications to the Institution Requirements